 This has taken hacking to a new level since most web sites collect some customer data with a ‘contact us’ form or a ‘sign up for our newsletter’ form.
-All that form data is stored in the same database that holds your WordPress pages and posts.
+All that form data is stored in the same database that holds your website pages and posts.
 Although not as good as financial data it’s still worth a lot to hackers, especially ones that share data and can cross reference it with other breached information.

 If I get hacked, It’s no big deal I’m not liable for damages, right?